shuoyangd/en600.468/hw4/nn_hw4.md

 ### Deliverables

 + **1.1 (Code)** Implement a uni-directional RNN language model (`RNNLM`) in `models.py` that scans the sentence from left to right.
 Your implementation should be able to take word index input of size `(sequence_length, batch_size)` and output `(sequence_length, batch_size, vocab_size)` representing probability distribution for each word input.
 Note that your implementation should be able to deal with arbitrary batch size. **You are not allowed to use anything in `torch.nn` packge other than `torch.nn.Modules`**.
 + **1.2 (Writeup)** After you finished your implementation, run the training script to check your implementation.
 The program prints negative log probability on dev set after each epoch.
-As a sanity check, your negative log probability on dev set should reach below 4.2 upon convergence (~10 minutes on my laptop CPU) with the following command:
+As a sanity check, your negative log probability on dev set should reach around 6.0 after first epoch (~5 minutes on my laptop CPU) with the following command:

 ```
 python train.py --data_file hw4_data --optimizer Adam -lr 1e-2 --batch_size 128
 ```

 with word embedding size 32 and hidden dimension 16.
-Report your converged dev negative log probability at this setting.
+Report your **converged** dev negative log probability at this setting.
 If you are curious, try a few other hyperparameter combinations and report result as well.

 Part II: Bi-directional RNN Language Model
 ---------------